joel-chu/To1source_event/README.md

 #### $suspend + $release

 We have a `suspend state`, and watch this property internally, when you set this to true, we suspend all the `$trigger` and `$call` action.
-Then when you set this to false, all the previous suspended call(s) will get release (execute).
+When you set the suspend state to false, all the previous suspended call(s) will get release (execute).

 ```js
 const evtSrv = new To1sourceEvent()